 Legros Georges has been widely recognized a variety of recognition for her work with and recent literary awards such as: the 2014 Massachusetts Cultural Council Artist Fellowship in Poetry; the 2012 Massachusetts Cultural Council Finalist in Poetry; Lesley University Faculty Development Grants; and a 2013 Black Metropolis Research Consortium Fellowship/Andrew W. Mellon Grant.

 Legros Georges was born in Haiti and grew up in Boston's Haitian community in Mattapan.
 She received a B.S. in Communication Studies from Emerson College, and holds an M.F.A. in English and Creative Writing from New York University.

 The Poet Laureate is a ceremonial appointment, and the chosen poet will be a significant fixture in Boston's cultural and artistic arena.
 The Poet Laureate may learn, teach, and embody the great literary traditions of Boston, from Amy Lowell to Robert Pinsky.
 Legros Georges will replace Sam Cornish, Boston's current Poet Laureate.
 Cornish has served in the position since the program was established in 2008, generating new opportunities for education, awareness, and the promotion of literacy through the beauty and excellence of poetry.

 Mayor Menino Announces Sam Cornish as Poet Laureate

-Former Mayor Thomas M. Menino announced the city's first Poet Laureate, Sam Cornish, during the 2008 State of the City Address.
-"The task force succeeded in honoring Boston's fine literary tradition by selecting an ideal first Poet Laureate," said Mayor Menino.
+Mayor Thomas M. Menino announced the city's first Poet Laureate, Sam Cornish, during his annual State of the City Address.
+"The task force succeeded in honoring Boston's fine literary tradition by selecting an ideal first Poet Laureate", said Mayor Menino.